skyzh/mini-lsm/mini-lsm-book/src/week3-02-snapshot-read-part-1.md

 * What is the difference of `get` in the MVCC engine and the engine you built in week 2?
 * In week 2, you stop at the first memtable/level where a key is found when `get`.
 Can you do the same in the MVCC version?

+We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.

+{{#include copyright.md}}